jo/couchdb-best-practices/README.md

 `http://my.couch.behind.nginx.com/_couchdb/mydb/foo%2Fbar`

+## Linked Documents
-## How do I do SQL-like JOINs?
+Or How do I do SQL-like JOINs?
 Can I avoid them?
 CouchDB (and PouchDB) supports [linked documents](https://wiki.apache.org/couchdb/Introduction_to_CouchDB_views#Linked_documents).
 Use them to join two types of documents together, by simply adding an `_id` to the